salttechno/wp-to-sanity-migration/README.md

 Yes!
 Add a new client method in `wordpress-client.js`, create a transformer, and update the migration script.

+💡 **Check out the example branch**: We have a complete example of migrating a custom post type ("Case Studies") in the [`example/case-studies-migration`](https://github.com/salttechno/wp-to-sanity-migration/tree/example/case-studies-migration) branch.

 ### How do I query migrated content?

 Use Sanity's query language (GROQ):